Andy-TE/Andy-TE/literacy.markdown

 ---
 layout: page
-title: Literacy
+title: Literacy Tour of Dublin
 permalink: /literacy/
 ---

-# Literacy Tour of Dublin

 The tour will take you approximately 5-6km through the city with clues all about literature from Dublin.